fish546-2018/hj-pangolin/README.md

 #### Objectives
 Create a well documented and reproducible pipeline that:
+1. Runs FASTQC to check for quality of reads
+2. Aligns fastq files to a reference genome using BWA
-1. Identifies SNPs across species and populations
+3. Identifies SNPs across species using FreeBayes
-2. Designs multiplex primers for SNPs of interest

 #### Repository Structure